LARG/HFO/README.md

 ```

 ## Example Agents

-Example C++ and Python agents are provided in the `example` directory.
+Example agents are provided in the `example` directory.
+Below are two
+minimal examples:

 #### Example C++ Agent
 ```c++